phuslu/log/README.md

 	// Timestamp determines if time is formatted as an UNIX timestamp as integer.
 	// If set, the value of TimeField and TimeFormat will be ignored.
 	Timestamp bool

-	// HostField specifies the key for hostname in output if not empty HostField string

 	// Writer specifies the writer of output.
 It uses os.Stderr in if empty.
 	Writer io.Writer